An ovulation calculator can help to identify when you are most fertile and the days of the month when you have the best chance of getting pregnant.

-Using an ovulation calculator can be a helpful for this.
-It’s a way to predict when ovulation might happen, which takes away some of the confusion around tracking cycles naturally - especially if your periods aren't regular.
+Using an ovulation calculator is a great way to predict when ovulation might happen and increase your fertility or increase sperm count in your male partner.
+Plus it can also help take away some of the confusion around tracking cycles naturally - especially if your periods aren't regular.

 What is an ovulation calculator and how does it help you get pregnant?

 An ovulation calculator helps you to estimate how likely you are to ovulate on certain days in your cycle so you can identify your most fertile days, the ones that are prime for conception.
 These calculators work by taking the first day of your last period and the length of that menstrual cycle to give a range of days when you may release an egg.